NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.8.markdown

 ![DependencyVersion Switch](Images/NuGet-2.8/dependencyversion.png)

 ### DependencyVersion Attribute
 In addition to the -DependencyVersion switch detailed above, NuGet has also allowed for the ability to set a new attribute in the nuget.config file defining what the default value is, if the -DependencyVersion switch is not specified in an invocation of install-package.
-This value will also be respected by the NuGet Package Manager Dialog for any install package commands.
-To set this value add the attribute below to your nuget.config file:
+This value will also be respected by the NuGet Package Manager Dialog for any install package operations.
+To set this value, add the attribute below to your nuget.config file:

 ```
     <config>